Which Tea has the Most Caffeine? – An Easy In-Depth Guide 2023

 4) Method of Processing

 The amount of caffeine in a tea can certainly depend on the processing method.
-Matcha tea has caffeine because it comes from grinding the green tea leaves into a fine powder.
+The matcha tea has caffeine because it comes by grinding the green tea leaves into a fine powder.

 When you’re drinking a cup of matcha tea, you’re consuming the entire tea leaves.
 That’s why grounded tea, like Irish breakfast tea, is rich in caffeine.